ibm-watson-iot/climate-control-sample/README.md

 ## Deploy the app on Bluemix
 You can deploy your own instance to Bluemix.
-To do this, you can either use the _Deploy to Bluemix_ button for an automated deployment or follow the steps below to create and deploy your app manually.
+To do this, you can either use the _Create Toolchain_ button for an automated deployment or follow the steps below to create and deploy your app manually.

 ### Using the Create Toolchain button.
 Use the *"Create Toolchain"* button provided below, to deploy this app to Bluemix using IBM DevOps.